SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 - `main_LOAD_AND_REFRESH_DATABASE.txt`: Main script for running all the 6 sub-procedures sequentially to load and refresh the database
 - `main_RUN_SIMILARITY_SEARCH.txt`: Main script for running all the 4 sub-procedures of similarity search
+- `main_BERTopic_Modelling.txt`: Main script for performing topic modeling using the BERTopic framework.

 ## User-Defined Functions